October 31 2015 / The Financial Times

 An outstanding absence — especially curious in a book about a major writer — is literary criticism.
 Sisman writes at length about the business of books: about the rights deals, agents, royalty cheques, publishers, reviews and so on.
 But when it comes to the novels he offers little beyond scant plot summaries.
 He tells us repeatedly that le Carré is a great novelist but does not attempt to explain how he achieves his effects.
 Who are le Carré’s precursors?
 What are his stylistic and technical innovations?
 Is he a conventional realist or a more experimental novelist?
 How did the spy genre evolve?
 What of the influence of novels such as Conrad’s The Secret Agent and Under Western Eyes (1911)?
 Again, Sisman has nothing to say.

-Le Carré is expected finally to publish a memoir next year.
-Perhaps only then will we have a fuller understanding of the psychology and motivations of a writer who, you suspect, remains a mystery even to himself.
-But whatever his private turmoil, le Carré’s considerable public achievement has been to chronicle and interrogate the big political themes of the age while also inventing his own lexicon of espionage — the Circus, tradecraft, lamplighters, moles, scalphunters, pavement artists, the honey trap — that will endure as a permanent part of the language.
+In the end, one suspects, John le Carré remains a mystery even to himself.
+But whatever his private turmoil, his considerable public achievement has been to chronicle and interrogate the history of our times.
+More than this, he invented his own lexicon of espionage — the Circus, tradecraft, lamplighters, moles, scalphunters, pavement artists, the honey trap — that will endure as a permanent part of the language.

 John le Carre: The Biography, by Adam Sisman, Bloomsbury, RRP£25 / Harper, RRP$28.99, 672 pages